andrewjscott/pands-problem-sheet/README.md

 > It is the weekend, yay!

 ### Solution
+To easily work with dates in python, the "datetime" module was imported[11].
+A list containing the two days of the weekend (Saturday and Sunday) was then created.
+A variable "date" was assigned information about the current date using the method "datetime.datetime.now()".
+This variable will then be updated to relect the date whenever the program is run.

+The datetime method ".strftime()" can now be used with the variable "date", and by passing the directive "%A" as an argument, the full word of the current day of the week is returned.
+The day that is returned is then compared with the previously created list, and if it matches a value in that list (ie the returned day is either "Saturday" or "Sunday") then the message "It is the weekend, yay!" is returned to the user.
+If the returned day is neither Saturday nor Sunday it is by default a weekday, so the returned message is instead "Yes, unfortunately today is a weekday.".

 ## Weekly Task 5 - squareRoot
 > Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.